mparrish91/Wordie-CodePath-FinalProject/README.md

 - [x] User can customize their dictionary entries. choosing synonmys, antonyms, and sentences that best help them
 - [x] User can view videos asssociated with a word

-The following **optional** features are implemented:

-- [ ] Distance filter should expand as in the real Yelp app.
-- [ ]  Categories should show a subset of the full list with a "See All" row to expand.
-- [ ] Implement the restaurant detail page.
-- [ ] Infinite scroll for restaurant results
-- [ ] Implement map view of restaurant results
-- [ ] Optional: implement a custom switch

 Final Video